2021 ANNUAL HUMANISTIC MANAGEMENT CONFERENCE

 We are most grateful to our partners, sponsors and donors for supporting us with the technology needs and organizational efforts to enhance your conference experience that we are happy to bring to you free of charge.

 To provide you with a valuable conference experience we have built an interactive program spanning three days to offer you keynotes, workshops, paper sessions, panels and even online networking opportunities.
-While our 2020 Annual Humanistic Management Conference is brought to you in a different way, it is still delivered in the same spirit of providing you with a rich and fun conference experience.
+While our 2021 Annual Humanistic Management Conference is brought to you online, it is still delivered in the same spirit of providing you with a rich and fun conference experience.

 Come join us at the 2021 Ninth Annual Humanistic Management Conference – together we make impact towards a more sustainable and more equitable planet.